-When things go wrong, the government is usually first to be blamed.
+When things go wrong, the government is usually the first to be blamed.
 But we know that government resources are limited, and the scale and complexity of the challenges facing us are too great for top-down interventions by government to solve on their own.

-Instead of unlocking the potential in local communities to transform the urban fabric itself, most development projects tend to fixate on providing done and dusted ‘turnkey’ developments conceived primarily as products, that are frequently unsustainable and out-of-scale with the human experience of the city.
+Instead of unlocking the potential in local communities to transform the urban fabric itself, most development projects fixate on providing done and dusted ‘turnkey’ developments conceived primarily as products, that are frequently unsustainable and out-of-scale with the human experience of the city.
 This often leads to the creation of disconnected enclaves that promote inequality.

 Even when excellent policies and frameworks for development have been put in place, often a vast disconnect between such policy and actual implementation remains.
 Institutional restraints often exacerbate this, creating difficulties in working transversally between departments and other partners.